Algorithmic Trading Signals Tutorial

 (iii) Technical analysis indicators

-(iv) Moving Averages (for example 50-day and 200-day moving average)
+(iv) Moving averages (e.g., 50-day and 200-day moving averages)

 (2) Mean-Reversion Algorithmic Strategies